SW

 Yes

-A Stormwater Pollution Prevention Plan (SWPPP) is required for all sites covered under UTR300000.
-The SWPPP must be prepared and implemented before land disturbance begins.
+A Stormwater Pollution Prevention Plan (SWPPP) is required for all sites covered under UTRC00000.
+The SWPPP must be prepared and submitted for review before land disturbance begins.
+Under Utah Code § 19-5-108.3 (effective January 1, 2025, via HB 507), SWPPP reviewers (municipalities/MS4s) must complete the first review within 14 business days of receiving a complete SWPPP and application; if revisions are needed, the re-review must be completed within 5 business days.
 No Professional Engineer stamp is required for standard SWPPP preparation.
 UDEQ provides SWPPP templates and technical guidance on its website.
 The SWPPP must be kept on-site, available to UDEQ inspectors, and updated as site conditions change.
 Utah's permit requires that the SWPPP identify specific BMPs for each phase of construction and include a site map with drainage patterns, BMP locations, and discharge points.

 Inspection Requirements